 MLT Essential Functions

-The ATS degree in Medical Laboratory Technology (MLT) is recognized as a degree requiring the acquisition of general knowledge and basic skills in all areas of this allied health profession.
+The Associate's in Technical Science degree in Medical Laboratory Technology (MLT) is recognized as a degree requiring the acquisition of general knowledge and basic skills in all areas of this allied health profession.

 Faculty in the MLT program have a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the MLT program, as well as for the welfare of students in the program.
 In order to fulfill this responsibility, the MLT faculty and Advisory Committee established minimum Essential Functions that must be met with or without reasonable accommodation in order to participate in the program and graduate.

 The Wenatchee Valley College MLT curriculum requires essential abilities in information acquisition and transmission.
 The student must have the ability to master information presented in course work in the form of lectures, written material, and projected images.
 The student must have the cognitive abilities necessary to master relevant content in basic science and clinical courses at a level deemed appropriate by the faculty.
 Additionally, the student must be able to hear well enough to respond to significant sounds in a clinical lab.
-Examples would include (but are not limited to) being able to hear the telephone ring, hear the fire alarm or other warning system; be able to hear signals generated from instrumentation that may indicate normal operating status or malfunction, and be able to follow verbal instruction from a coworker or supervisor.
+Examples would include (but are not limited to) being able to hear the telephone ring, hear the fire alarm or other warning system; be able to hear signals generated from instrumentation that may indicate normal operating status or malfunction, and be able to follow verbal instruction from other healthcare workers and patients.

 The student must be able to speak in a manner that is understandable (this being both clear distinct words and adequate volume) to persons on the other end of a telephone or other health care workers listening specifically to the student in person.